Hyundai Kona Electric interior & comfort

 Infotainment, apps & sat nav

 All models get Bluetooth connectivity for your smartphone, and include Android Auto and Apple CarPlay to help you get the most out of your chosen device.
-All but the entry-level SE offers wireless phone charging through a pad under the centre armrest.
+All also offer wireless phone charging through a pad under the centre armrest – as long as your phone can charge this way, of course.